danwing/referee/draft-wing-settle-referee.md

   router.fb5f73ed-275a-431e-aecf-436f0c54d69d.internal
 ~~~~~

-The Referee system is ambilvalnt about the name -- the Referee's name
+The Referee system is ambivalent about the name -- the Referee's name
 and each server's name need only be unique on the current local
 domain.
 Name collisions that occur between local domains are handled
 by the client querying the other network's trusted Referee to check